Specific Learning Disabilities

 The Oxford dictionary defines learning as, “the acquisition of knowledge or skills through study, experience, or being taught.”
 Most academic learning occurs in the school- going years and later, in colleges.
 In a formal learning environment, all learning is formatted and delivered to a child through an adult (teacher/ facilitator) and as long as there are no hiccups or gaps in the learning, not much thought is given to this automatic process.
 However, when a child shows large gaps in learning and understanding, there is a need to examine where the gaps are and how one can deal with them.

 Specific learning Disabilities (SLD) is an umbrella term used to describe learning disabilities of various kinds.
 All these learning issues have different symptoms but some of them overlap.
 SLD should not be confused with other learning issues that result from economic, cultural or social disadvantages, mental retardation or delayed childhood milestones, emotional trauma or physical handicaps.
 The underlying cause of SLD is neurologically-based processing problems in the brain which results in difficulties in basic academic skills like reading, spelling, math and writing.
 It is not a single identifiable cause that can be pinpointed as the cause of SLD.
 Many studies suggest a combination of genetics and environment as the cause.
-Children with SLD will seem “normal” to look at and be with and have average or above-average intelligence but struggle to deliver when it comes to tests and academic requirements of the educational system.
+Children with SLD have average or above-average intelligence, but struggle to deliver when it comes to tests and academic requirements of the educational system.

 SLD can further be divided into various specific conditions: